tahiri-lab/QSAR/paper/paper.md

 ## Dataset Composition and Distribution

-The dataset leverages includes a mix of ionized, neutral, and full molecular profiles, accommodating the chemical diversity encountered in real-world scenarios.
+The dataset includes a mix of ionized, neutral, and full molecular profiles, accommodating the chemical diversity encountered in real-world scenarios.
 This diversified dataset was curated to assess the performances of the QSAR models developed.
 The division into ionized, full, and neutral datasets allows for specialized model training, catering to the specific characteristics and behaviors of different molecule classes.